-Year 9 Applied Engineering
+Year 10 Applied Engineering

 In this course students will be given opportunities to safely construct projects using a range of materials through practical and theoretical exercises.
-Students are taught to use a variety of tools and machines throughout this course, students will need to draw and interpret technical drawings.
-This course is designed to better prepare students to pursue applied engineering in further years of schooling, and to begin preparing students to work in industry by providing them with useful skills and knowledge.
+Students are taught to use a variety of tools and machines including existing and emerging technologies throughout this course.
+Students will need to draw and interpret technical drawings.
+This course is designed to better prepare students to pursue upper school courses in further years of study, and to begin preparing students to work in industry by providing them with useful skills and knowledge.